nais/doc/docs/persistence/postgres.md

 !!! danger
     When you delete an Cloud SQL instance, you cannot reuse the name of the deleted instance until one week from the deletion date.

-### Maintenance window

-Google will automatically perform upgrades, fix bugs and apply security patches to prevent exploits.
-Your application should be able to handle occational downtime as this maintenance is performed.
-Read more on maintenance windows [here](https://cloud.google.com/sql/docs/postgres/maintenance).
-NAIS will automatically configure the maintenance window to 4 AM \(GMT+1\), but can be overridden in [`nais.yaml`](../nais-application/nais.yaml/reference.md#specgcpsqlinstances).

-If you wish to be notified about upcoming maintenance, you can opt-in for this on the [Communications page](https://console.cloud.google.com/user-preferences/communication) in the GCP console.

 ### Disaster backup